 In a 2007 survey, Professor Spiro was ranked in the top 15 nationally among international law scholars on the basis of academic citation frequency.
-He has contributed commentary to such publications as Foreign Affairs, The Wall Street Journal, and The New Republic, and is frequently quoted in the media on international and immigration law issues.
+He has contributed commentary to such publications as The New York Times, Foreign Affairs, The Wall Street Journal, and The New Republic, and is frequently quoted in the media on international and immigration law issues.
 He also writes for the leading international law blog, Opinio Juris.
-His second book, Here and There: Dual Citizenship in America and the World, is under contract to New York University Press.
+His second book, Dual Citizenship in America and the World, is under contract to New York University Press.

 In 1993-94, he served as a Council on Foreign Relations International Affairs Fellow, during which he studied the growing role of NGOs in international decision-making.
 Spiro was awarded an Open Society Institute/Soros Foundation fellowship to study the law of American citizenship in 1997-98.
 He served as a visiting professor at the University of Texas Law School in the spring of 2001, and was a professor of law at Hofstra University Law School, 1994-2004.
 Spiro is a frequent speaker in academic and policy forums on dual citizenship, the interaction of federal states with the international system and the role of non-governmental organizations in international institutions.
 He is a member of the U.S. Department of State's Historical Advisory Committee.
 In July 2011, he testified before the Senate Foreign Relations Committee on the application of the War Powers Act to U.S. participation in NATO operations in Libya.